xiaomeng-huang-study/Docu_Obsidian/Leadership and Business Communication/Presentation/20231220/Text.md

 # Slide 5
-- We need to analyse the current structure, the Garbage-Can-Model.
+- We need to analyse the current model, the Garbage-Can-Model.
 - There are 4 Elements, that have influence on the decision.
 	- situations -> factors, that affect the decision
 	- problems -> issues or challenges, that we are facing